OpenAstronomy/action-skip-ci/README.md

   # This is placeholder for your real tests.
   tests:
     name: Run tests
+    needs: check_skip_ci
     ...
 ```

 *Note: If GitHub Actions ever supports this feature natively for pull requests, then we do not need this action.*

+#### Why does this action not cancel workflow instead of failing?

+This is because cancelling the workflow does not seem to work when the command
+is issued from a pull request opened from a fork.
+The cancellation does not
+fail but nothing gets cancelled anyway.